jacqui-devaney/templates/README.md

 ## Debugging

-To debug ads you can display the passed in ads dictionary with this `ejs` and `JPML` pair:
+To debug ads you can display the passed in ads dictionary with this `ejs` and `JPML` pair.
+Good files to add this to are the `TOP-IMAGE_module.xml` for section fronts and the `ARTICLE-front_module.xml` for articles.

 	<style>{
 		#m_debug: { background-color:"rgba(232, 0, 0, .3)" },